Balloon Museum

-The Balloon Museum is an international travelling exhibition that utilizes inflatable and air-based contemporary art.
-It debuted in Rome, Italy in 2021 and has since toured to major cities across Europe, North America, and Asia.
+The Balloon Museum is an international exhibition brand focusing on inflatable and air-based contemporary art.
+Conceived and produced by Rome-based Lux Entertainment, the exhibition debuted in Italy in 2021 and has since toured 23 major cities across Europe, North America, and Asia, attracting over 8 million visitors worldwide.

+While maintaining its global travelling editions, the museum established its first permanent United States flagship venue at the historic Tin Building in the Seaport district of New York City, opening on July 15, 2026.
+The inaugural permanent exhibition is titled "DAYDREAM, AIR BECOMES ART" and features monumental, site-specific works by international artists including Marina Abramović, Martin Creed, Alex Schweder, Boris Acket, and Valerio Berruti.

 Editions include Pop Air, which premiered in Rome and toured to Paris, Milan, and Madrid; Let's Fly, which has been staged in New York City, Miami, Austin, and Los Angeles; EmotionAir, presented in London and San Francisco; and Euphoria, which opened at the Grand Palais in Paris in June 2025.

 History

-Early years

-The exhibition was developed in 2021 by Lux Entertainment, an Italian entertainment and experiential art company based in Rome.
-Founded by Roberto Fantauzzi together with his three historic partners (José Linguella, Vanessa Arcangeli, and Andrea Lucentini), the company creates touring and site-specific formats that combine inflatable installations, immersive environments, and live performances.
-Its first project, the Balloon Museum, premiered in December 2021 in Rome with the exhibition Pop Air.
+Global touring editions (2021–present)